hanmd82/hello_phoenix/NOTES.md

     - each field, with some type information
 - Phoenix consistently uses singular forms in models, controllers, and views
 - Applications can use as many plugs and pipelines as needed, organizing them in scopes using `pipe_through`
+- Ecto uses strictly explicit semantics to determine if a relationship is loaded or not
-- Ecto associations need to be explicitly loaded, e.g. `user = Repo.preload(user, :videos)`. `Repo.preload` accepts one or a collection of association names, and it can fetch all associated data
+    - Ecto associations need to be explicitly loaded, e.g. `user = Repo.preload(user, :videos)`
+    - `Repo.preload` accepts one or a collection of association names, and it can fetch all associated data
 - Use `Ecto.build_assoc` to build a struct, with the proper relationship fields already set
 - Associate the current user from the session to each new video - grab the current user from the conection and scope operations against the user
 - Every controller has its own default `action` function, which is a plug that dispatches to the proper action at the end of the controller pipeline.
 Use the `__MODULE__` directive to expand to the current module, in atom form